 God is the Most Powerful Metaphor

-The best place to start this discussion is with the Abrahamic religions.
-These are religions of Semitic origin including Judaism, Christianity, and Islam.
-And, they are the most popular religions with over 3 billion members.
+The best place to start this discussion is with the Abrahamic religions (1).
+These are religions of Semitic origin, including Judaism, Christianity, and Islam.
+These are the most popular religions with over 3 billion members.
 So, they have a critical mass effect on many cultures.

 Loving God More than People

-Man’s inhumanity to man will continue as long as man loves God more than he loves his fellow-man.
+“Man’s inhumanity to man will continue as long as man loves God more than he loves his fellow-man.
 The love of God means wasted love.
-‘For God and Country’ means a divided allegiance — a 50 percent patriot. ― Joseph Lewis
+‘For God and Country’ means a divided allegiance — a 50 percent patriot.” ― Joseph Lewis

 When The Word God Becomes Meaningless

-The most abused word in the language of man is the word, God.
+“The most abused word in the language of man is the word, God.
 The reason for this is that it is subject to so much abuse.
-There is no other word in the human language is as meaningless and incapable of explanation as is the word ‘God.’
+There is no other word in the human language that is as meaningless and incapable of explanation as is the word ‘God.’
 It is the beginning and end of nothing.
-It is the Alpha and Omega of Ignorance. ― Joseph Lewis
+It is the Alpha and Omega of Ignorance.” ― Joseph Lewis

 Opinion Without Substance

-It has as many meanings as there are minds.
+“It has as many meanings as there are minds.
 And as each person has an opinion of what the word God ought to mean, it is a word without premise, without foundation, and without substance.
 It is without validity.
-And, It is all things to all people and is as meaningless as it is indefinable.
+And it is all things to all people and is as meaningless as it is indefinable.
 So, it is the most dangerous in the hands of the unscrupulous and is the joker that trumps the ace.
-It is the poisoned word that has paralyzed the brain of man. ― Joseph Lewis
+It is the poisoned word that has paralyzed the brain of man.” ― Joseph Lewis

 The best thing about metaphors can express any meaning we choose.
 There are over 2,000 different supreme beings and almost 50,000 variations on this theme.

-When you overuse any word, it becomes meaningless.
-This applies to the word God.
+When you overuse any word, it becomes meaningless, and it applies to the word God.
 Semantic satiation makes the word God confusing, divisive, and volatile all at the same time.
-It is a figure of speech.
+As a figure of speech, it becomes an adjective to qualify statements.
 It’s a term for something we infuse with any meaning.

-The fear of the Lord’ is not the beginning of wisdom; It has made man a groveling slave; it has made raving lunatics of those who have attempted to interpret what God ‘is’ and what is supposed to be our ‘duty’ to God.
-It has made man prostitute the most precious things of life—it has made him sacrifice wife, and child, and home.
-‘In the name of God’ means in the name of nothing — it has caused man to be a wastrel with the precious elixir of life because there is no God. ― Joseph Lewis, An Atheist Manifesto
+“The fear of the Lord’ is not the beginning of wisdom; It has made man a groveling slave; it has made raving lunatics of those who have attempted to interpret what God ‘is’ and what is supposed to be our ‘duty’ to God.
+It has made man prostitute the most precious things of life—it has made him sacrifice wife, child, and home.
+‘In the name of God’ means in the name of nothing — it has caused man to be a wastrel with the precious elixir of life because there is no God.” ― Joseph Lewis, An Atheist Manifesto

 Overall, this manifesto is a bold statement against the concept of theism and for a humanist approach.